SKIP TO PAGE CONTENT

 By federal regulation, the Financial Aid Office must include all courses attempted in evaluating a student’s satisfactory academic progress.
 There will be no “automatic” eligibility for aid based on academic forgiveness.

-A student receiving benefits from Veterans Administration will not be reimbursed for repeating courses which had been passed.
+A student receiving benefits from the Veterans Administration will not be reimbursed for repeating courses previously passed.

 This policy applies to NEMCC records only.
 In case of transfer to another institution, students will be bound by that college’s terms and conditions for accepting transfer credits.
 This can only be used for coursework after 1993.
 Grades before this period are archived and cannot be changed.

 The student must make appointments for required makeup work and other matters.
-However, instructors are not expected to give individual attention or makeup tests that have resulted from the student’s being absent without justifiable reason.
+However, instructors are not expected to give individual attention or make-up tests that have resulted from the student’s being absent without justifiable reason.
 The student can normally expect an “F” for the test or quiz missed due to the absence under this condition.
-Arrangements for completing approved make-up work must be made with the instructor within a two-week period.
+Arrangements for completing approved make-up work must be made with the instructor within two weeks.

 Satisfactory Progress

 A student must maintain a minimum grade point average of 2.0 to remain in “Good Standing” with the college.
-Students who fail to maintain this status for one semester are designated as “Probation 1”.
-A student may be classified as probation 1 for one term.
+Students who fail to maintain this status for one semester are designated on “Probation”.
+A student may be classified as probation for one term.
 If he/she does not meet the cumulative GPA of at least 2.0 by the end of his/her second consecutive semester in residence, he/she will be suspended for one semester.
-A student who has been suspended may request readmission from the Vice President of Instruction.
+A student who has been suspended may request readmission from the Instruction Office.
 If a suspended student is readmitted, he/she must reach a cumulative GPA of at least 2.0 by the end of the second semester following his/her return or he/she will be excluded from the college

 Veterans